In 1936 Thompson Willett founded Willett Distillery.

 1940’s In the 1940’s Willett Distillery introduced Old Bardstown Kentucky Straight Bourbon Whiskey.
 The photo at the left is Thompson Willett inspecting a bottle of Old Bardstown.

-1960’s Thompson Willett comes out with Johnny Drum Bourbon.
-He does Johnny Drum exclusively for a wholesaler in California.
+1960’s Thompson Willett developed Johnny Drum Bourbon, exclusively for a wholesaler in California.

 1960 January 8th – Willett Distillery fills its 100,000th barrel.
 Pictured at far right is Lambert Willett, Thompson’s father.

-1964 On September 11th Thompson Willett and Willett Distillery received a gold medal for Old Bardstown.
-Pictured here is Thompson Willett (on right) receiving the medal from Kentucky Governor Edward Thompson “Ned” Breathitt, Jr. at the Kentucky State Fair.
+1964 In the same year Congress named Bourbon America’s Native Spirit, Thompson Willett and the Willett Distillery received a gold medal for Old Bardstown.
+Pictured here on September 11th, is Thompson Willett (on right) receiving the medal from Kentucky Governor Edward Thompson “Ned” Breathitt, Jr. at the Kentucky State Fair.

 1984 Even and Martha Kulsveen assume the leadership role.